PALM-tools/palmgem/README.md

 ## Acknowledgenments

-PALM-meteo was created with the support of these projects:
+PALM-GeM was created with the support of these projects:

 - [TURBAN: Turbulent-resolving urban modeling of air quality and thermal comfort](https://project-turban.eu/) (Technology Agency of the Czech Republic